datagrok/opinions/DESIGN.md

 Various pieces of software, in the form of applications and web services, collect opinions.

-- Google Plus and Facebook collect opinions about URLs in the form of "Like"s or "+1"s.
+- Facebook and Google Plus "Like"s or "+1"s about URLs, statements, individuals, or companies.
 - Reddit and Digg collect opinions about URLs in the form of up- or down-votes.
 They also collect opinions about comments made in their comment system in the same way.

-- Slashdot's comment system is essentially the same, employing an 11-category rating system, but the categories are mutually exclusive. [^slashdot]
+- Slashdot's comment system is essentially the same, employing an 11-category rating system, but the categories are mutually exclusive.
 - Wikipedia's [Article Feedback Tool][] employs a four-category scalar rating system.

-- Amazon, NewEgg, and Netflix collect opinions about products or movies in the form of rankings between 1 to 5.
+- Amazon, NewEgg, Netflix, and Yelp collect opinions about products, movies, or restaurants in the form of rankings from 1 to 5.
 - OkCupid collects opinions in the form of responses to an open-ended database of multiple-choice questions.
 - Most opinion surveys may ask responders to rate their agreement according to a [Likert scale][] of "Disagree" to "Agree," with "Neither Agree nor Disagree" in between.
 - PGP includes a metric that allows one to assign a "trust level" and "trust amount" to some key being signed.[^pgp-trust]

 All of these services collect opinion data to perform some calculation.
 Examples of these calcuations include: